-A bank run occurs when customers withdraw their money simultaneously from their deposit accounts with a banking institution for fear that the institution is or might become insolvent.
+A bank run occurs when many customers withdraw all their money simultaneously from their deposit accounts with a banking institution for fear that the institution is, or might become, insolvent.
 The situation takes place in fractional reserve banking systems where banks only maintain a small portion of their assets as cash.
 As more customers withdraw their money, there is a likelihood of default, and this will trigger more withdrawals to a point where the bank runs out of cash.
-An uncontrolled bank run can lead to bankruptcy, and when multiple banks are involved, it creates an industry-wide panic that can lead to economic recession.
+An uncontrolled bank run can lead to bankruptcy, and when multiple banks are involved, it creates an industry-wide panic that can lead to an economic recession.

 The United States stock market crash in 1929 left the public susceptible to rumors of an impending financial crisis.
-There was a decrease in investment and consumer expenditure, which led to increased unemployment and decline in industrial production.
+There was a decrease in investment and consumer expenditure, which led to increased unemployment and a decline in industrial production.
 A wave of banking panics worsened the situation, with anxious depositors rushing to withdraw their bank deposits.
-The simultaneous withdrawals forced banks to liquidate loans and sell its assets to sustain the withdrawals.
+The simultaneous withdrawals forced banks to liquidate loans and sell their assets to meet the withdrawals.

-The biggest casualty of the banking crisis was the Bank of United States in December 1930.
-A customer walked in the New York branch of the bank and asked to sell off his stock in the bank.
+The biggest casualty of the banking crisis was the Bank of the United States in December 1930.
+A customer walked into the New York branch of the bank and asked to sell off his stock in the bank.
 However, the bank advised him against selling the stock since it was a good investment.
 The customer left the bank and started spreading rumors that the bank had refused to sell his stock and it was facing insolvency.
-Within hours, the bank customers lined up outside the bank and made withdraw totaling to $2 million in cash.
+Within hours, the bank’s customers lined up outside the bank and made withdrawals totaling $2 million in cash.

-In 1933, President Roosevelt gave speeches that were broadcast on radio, assuring American citizens that the government would not want to see other incidents of bank failures.
-He assured the public that the banks would safeguard their deposits once they resumed operations and that it was safe to keep money in the bank than keep it under the mattress.
-Roosevelt’s actions and words marked the start of a restoration process, where citizens would trust the banks again.
+In 1933, President Roosevelt gave speeches that were broadcast on the radio, assuring American citizens that the government would not want to see other incidents of bank failures.
+He assured the public that the banks would safeguard their deposits once they resumed operations and that it was safer to keep money in the bank than to keep it under the mattress.
+Roosevelt’s actions and words marked the start of a restoration process where citizens would trust the banks again.

 The Banking Act of 1933 led to the formation of the Federal Deposit Insurance Corporation (FDIC).
-The act gave the body the authority to supervise, regulate and provide deposit insurance to commercial banks.
+The act gave the body the authority to supervise, regulate, and provide deposit insurance to commercial banks.
 The body was also responsible for promoting sound banking practices among banks and maintaining public confidence in the financial system.
 To avoid triggering a bank run, the FDIC performs takeover operations in secret and closed banks re-open in the next business day under new ownership.
-The body remains active to date.

 In a situation where a banking institution faces the threat of insolvency due to a bank run, it may use the following techniques to mitigate the run: